arabog/ALX_T_Notes/wk3/day4/io_redirection/input_output_redirection.md

 [me@linuxbox ~]$ cat lazy_dog.txt
 The quick brown fox jumped over the lazy dog.
 ```
-Now that we know how cat accepts standard input, in addition to filename arguments, let's try redirecting standard input.
+Now that we know how cat accepts standard input, in addition to filename arguments, let's try **redirecting standard input**.
 ```
 [me@linuxbox ~]$ cat < lazy_dog.txt
 The quick brown fox jumped over the lazy dog.
 ```
 Using the < redirection operator, we change the source of standard input from the keyboard to the file lazy_dog.txt.
 We see that the result is the same as passing a single filename argument.
 This is not particularly useful compared to passing a filename argument, but it serves to demonstrate using a file as a source of standard input.
 Other commands make better use of standard input, as we will soon see.
 Before we move on, check out the man page for cat, because it has several interesting options.

 ## Pipelines
-The capability of commands to read data from standard input and send to standard output is utilized by a shell feature called pipelines.
-Using the pipe operator | (vertical bar), the standard output of one command can be piped into the standard input of another.
+The capability of commands to read data from standard input and send to standard output is utilized by a shell feature called pipelines. **Using the pipe operator | (vertical bar), the standard output of one command can be piped into the standard input of another.**
 ```
 command1 | command2
 ```
 Remember how we said there was one we already knew that accepts standard input?
-It's less.
+It's **less**.
 We can use less to display, page by page, the output of any command that sends its results to standard output:
 ```
 [me@linuxbox ~]$ ls -l /usr/bin | less
 ```